PROuserR/pixel_blast/readme.md

 - **Helpers**: Write parameterized methods for spawning, collisions, effects.
 - **Update/Draw Loop**: Keep logic in `update`, visuals in `draw`.

-## 8. Config
-- **Images**: Put the full path to your own folder of images insead the stock imgaes Please note: the imgaes must be in 1:1 square ratio in order to function properly, otherwise the game is going to crash
----

 ⚡ **Pro tip for modularity**: Always expose parameters (speed, position, color, etc.) in your helpers so you can batch‑spawn and tweak without rewriting logic.
 That’s how you’ll scale from a toy demo to a flexible toolkit.

+## Note
+- **Images**: Put the full path to your own folder of images insead the stock imgaes Please note: the imgaes must be in 1:1 square ratio in order to function properly, otherwise the game is going to crash

+## Documentation
+I have generated a pdf file for code documentation, read it for more details.